 After you've saved your content, you can start moving the content to the new Webflow page.
 There are various ways you can proceed here.
 For example, you can transfer all content manually, or you can use tools like Zapier or Integromat to transfer the content automatically.

-For our customer taod, we carried out a successful migration and, in addition to importing the dynamic blog articles, also adapted the webflow design and supported the customer in creating the templates and modules.
+For our customer taod, we carried out a successful migration and, in addition to importing the dynamic blog articles, i.e. adapted the webflow design and supported the customer in creating the templates and modules.
 The taod marketing team independently created static pages based on our templates.

 Before the new website goes online, it should be extensively tested.
 Check that all content was transferred correctly and that the website works properly on different devices and browsers.
 In addition to the manual check, we use ahrefs to check all SEO parameters and keep an eye on redirects and rankings.